-Aligning the probe bracket and chamber thermocouple subassembly
+Aligning the probe bracket and chamber thermocouple

-IMPORTANT NOTE: Aligning the probe bracket is critical to the correct functioning of the STATIM unit.
+IMPORTANT NOTE: Aligning the probe bracket is critical to the correct functioning of the STAT/M unit.
 It is strongly recommended that the probe bracket alignment jig is used when performing this operation.